 G. Personal Autonomy and Individual Rights: 4 / 16

-The National Union of Sahrawi Women was created in 1974 and is especially present in Tindouf.
-It also has representation and influence in Western Sahara, although its scope is difficult to gauge.
-According to journalistic accounts, women in Sahrawi society are understood to enjoy relatively strong civil liberties.
-They are certainly prominent in activist circles.
-Some attribute this to the liberal interpretation of Islam in Sahrawi society, as well as the nomadic roots of the culture.
+The National Union of Sahrawi Women was created in 1974 and is especially present in the refugee camps in Tindouf.
+It also has representation and influence in Morocco-controlled territory, though its scope is difficult to gauge.
+According to journalistic accounts, women in Sahrawi society enjoy relatively strong civil liberties, and they are prominent in activist circles and in the pro-independence movement.
+Some observers attribute this to the liberal interpretation of Islam in Sahrawi society, as well as the nomadic roots of the culture.
 Others ascribe it to the ordeal of living in refugee camps or under occupation.
-LGBT (lesbian, gay, bisexual, and transgender individuals) face high levels of discrimination, similar to the situation in Morocco.

 X = Score Received